“I’m not interested in how people move; I’m interested in what makes them move.”

 IIDACO’s mission is to connect Italian choreographers and artists who live in New York City, with the local contemporary art scene.
 We want to encourage networking and artistic research between the multiple creative resources of NYC performing arts.
 We aim to offer an artistic platform with the goal to cross cultural boundaries and cultivate a sense of shared identity.

 Junction refers to a place where multiple things or people meet, a zone between territories.

 This year IDACO will focus on the ideas of intersection and junction, with particular attention to the diversity and dialogue between different countries.
 As new barriers and walls emerge, IDACO nyc would like to raise interest toward the importance of meeting, joining and overcoming distances.
 This effort may lead to a zone in between, a shared space held for artists of different nations to come close to one another.

 In 2015, the first edition of this event week had a strong significance to the audience, stimulating its curiosity by presenting a unique collaboration between American and Italian artists in NYC, working independently or within organizations, coming from different disciplines and using a wide array of media.

 The curators boldly aimed for connecting artists, cultures, and communities, while presenting exciting work for their audience, bringing inter-cultural dialogue to the forefront, and encouraging a global vision of ART.

 In 2016 IDACO nyc focused on the disorienting and on the stimulating nature of cultural, gender, ethnic and class differences, which are connected to our personal, as much as to our group, identity.

-This year IDACO's theme is “TransformAction" - how art is transformed in response to changes that affect our lives.
+In 2017 IDACO's theme was "TransformAction" how art is transformed in response to the change that affect our lives.